pulp/pulp_installer/roles/galaxy_post_install/README.md

 `galaxy_importer_settings`: Key value dictionnary that contains the content of galaxy-importer.cfg to be overwritten.
 `galaxy_create_default_collection_signing_service` Boolean on whether or not to create collection signing service.
-If set to true the script (default path: /var/lib/pulp/collection_sign.sh) and the gpg key file (default path: /etc/pulp/certs/galaxy_signing_service.gpg) must exist, you must place them there yourself.
+See `Variables for the Signing Service`.
 Defaults to `false` `pulp_settings.galaxy_collection_signing_service`: The name of the default signing service to use if `galaxy_create_default_collection_signing_service==true`.
 Defaults to `ansible-default`.